JamesWoolfenden/terraform-for-data/docs/lesson1.md

 }
 ```

-You have created your first Terraform template, but as yet it does nothing.
+You have just created your first Terraform template, but as yet it does nothing.

-Next step is to ad a local executable provisioner, to give the null resource some utility:
+The next step is to add a local executable Provisioner, to give the null resource some utility:

 ```terraform
 resource "null_resource" "hello_world" {